MicrosoftDocs/learn/learn-pr/azure/connect-vm-with-azure-bastion/resources/design-doc.md

 1. **Secure Azure Bastion with a network security group**

-   Talk about the default - what's gets setup and what best practice changes you should make?
+   Talk about the default - what's gets set up and what best practice changes you should make?

    "As a best practice, you should have a network security group to restrict what ports and source IP addresses can connect to your Bastion service.
 This hardens the service and provides another level of security."
 (Copied from Cynthia's draft and this is a bit confusing to me.
 Isn't this the default?)